azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Create a new dashboard by pinning the gauge you created previously
+1. Create a new dashboard by pinning the gauge you created previously.

-2. Open the new dashboard
+2. Open the new dashboard.

-3. Enter the QA query "average score created between yesterday and today" and visualize it with the Gauge chart
+3. Enter the QA query "average score created between yesterday and today" and visualize it with the Gauge chart.

-4. Format the chart so it ranges from 0.0 to 1.0 and has an indicator at 0.5
+4. Format the chart so it ranges from 0.0 to 1.0 and has an indicator at 0.5.

-5. Pin this visual to the dashboard you created
+5. Pin this visual to the dashboard you created.

-6. Delete the old static chart from the dashboard
+6. Delete the old static chart from the dashboard.

-7. Navigate to the ConciergePlus website and send some messages, observing that your Gauge updates in real time
+7. Navigate to the ConciergePlus website and send some messages, observing that your Gauge updates in real time.

 8. Add three additional visualizations so your dashboard looks as follows: